 Tell a story

 Storytelling is a necessary aspect of any communication strategy, whether it's for B2B or B2C.
 Using this technique in an institutional video means telling the company's story, its values and its culture.
 Essentially, you want to convey anything and everything about your company that makes it unique — in a way that's interesting for the audience of your video.
+For instance, sales video are using storytelling a lot.

 And every company will have a story to tell, no doubt!
 Here are some subjects to inspire your inner storyteller: